guopenglieco/guopenglieco.github.io/_pages/about.md

 ---
 Welcome to my homepage!

-I am a PhD candidate at Huazhong University of Science and Technology.
+I am a fourth-year PhD candidate at Huazhong University of Science and Technology.

 My research interests include digital economics and network economics.